temporalio/sdk-ruby/README.md

   side effects, meaning they should never mutate state or try to wait on anything.

 Workflows can be inherited, but subclass workflow-level decorators override superclass ones, and the same method can't be decorated with different handler types/names in the hierarchy.
+Workflow handlers (execute or any marked method) cannot accept keyword arguments.

 #### Running Workflows